bbux-dev/datacraft/README.md

 Data Spec has its own Field Spec that defines how the values for it should be created.
 There are a variety of core field types that are used to generate the data for each field.
-Where the built-in types are not sufficient, there is an easy way to create custom types and handlers for them.
-The tool supports templating using the [Jinja2](https://pypi.org/project/Jinja2/) templating engine format.
+Where the built-in types are not sufficient, there is an easy way to create custom types and handlers for them using [Custom Code Loading](#Custom_Code_Loading).
+The dataspec tool supports templating using the [Jinja2](https://pypi.org/project/Jinja2/) templating engine format.